Expressive Writing for Body Image Distress in Young Cancer Survivors

 You can continue taking your current medications for anxiety or body image distress if you started them at least eight weeks before joining the study and haven't changed the dose.
 If you plan to start new treatments for these issues, you should wait until after the study.

-Is expressive writing safe for young cancer survivors?
+What prior data suggests that this expressive writing intervention is safe for young cancer survivors?

 VW